 Prepare to Publish is run by two writers, so we understand your concerns and your requirements.
 Our service is tried and trusted by mainstream publishers, too, and we'll give you the same high-quality experience that they get, without costing the earth.
 We work with fiction and non-fiction.

-Literary Fiction, Mind & Body, Mystery, Thriller, Horror & Suspense, Science Fiction & Fantasy, YA Fiction, Biography & Memoir, Business & Money, Career & Success, Health, Fitness & Dieting, History, Journalism, Personal Growth & Self-Improvement, Politics & Social Sciences, Science, Society & Culture, Technology & the Future, Travel
+Commercial Fiction, Contemporary Fiction, Historical Fiction, Literary Fiction, Mind & Body, Mystery, Thriller, Horror & Suspense, Mythology & Folk Tales, Science Fiction & Fantasy, Women's Fiction, YA Fiction, Biography & Memoir, Business & Money, Career & Success, History, Journalism, Marketing & Sales, Mindfulness & Happiness, Nature & Environment, Politics & Social Sciences, Popular Science, Productivity & Time Management, Society & Culture, Technology & the Future, Travel

 To my left, seventh step up from the bottom, leaning on the bannister of the staircase with his right arm—the only good he has left—stood the Chief of Police, Eduardo Nunez.
 He was well over six feet and picked at carrion the way sharp beaked vultures swoop down and prey on the dead.
 Nunez’ eyes were sunken and gray.
 Distinguished among his fellow officers as an obstreperous national with an antipathy for immigrants—whether illegal or on a working visa, along with the current state of artificial intelligence and the growing movement called Transhumanist Synergy --he had ascended to the role as Chief of the Southeastern Prefecture, the apex of achievement in law enforcement, along with the other prefecture Chiefs across the country.
 The southeastern prefecture, corralling Florida, Georgia, and the Carolinas, have Miami as its representative city.
 Thus, I found myself under the light more often than I cared to be.
 Nunez was also a veteran of the mid-21st century trade wars with the East.
 I don’t know if a day goes by where he doesn’t remind somebody of it.